aswe323/QuizzApp/README.md

 # QuizzApp
-a simple quizz app using firestone and react-native
+a simple quizz app using firestore and react-native